jasonkong65/Real-Time-Human-in-the-Loop-Multi-Agent-Trading-System/README.md

 Strategy
 ```

+The colours are only there to make the result easier to scan:

+- green usually means supportive or lower risk;
+- amber means watchlist or caution;
+- red means higher risk;
+- blue or teal usually means data context;
+- purple usually means strategy guidance.

-6. Read the **Groq / Report Agent Output** for the plain-English explanation.
+6. Read **Groq / Report Agent Output** for the plain-language explanation.
-7. Open **Agent Responses** if you want to inspect the structured output from each agent.
+7. Open **Agent Responses** only if you want to inspect the structured output from each agent.

 ### Chart period

-The chart period is controlled below the chart.
-Changing the period refreshes the chart without rerunning the whole agent pipeline.
+The chart period selector sits below the chart.
+Changing it refreshes the chart without rerunning the full agent pipeline.

 Supported periods: